beautiful-docs/beautiful-docs/README.md

  - `@baseUrl`: base url
  - `@title`: the title provided through the command line

-If the theme folder contains an *assets* folder, it will be copied over to the output directory.
+All other files in the theme folder are copied over to the output directory.
-The url of this assets folder is available through the `@assetsUrl` variable.
+Less and Coffee files will be automatically converted.
+HTML files will be rendered and wrapped in the layout.

 Beautiful Docs comes with 2 themes: default and minimal.
 Have a look at them in the *src/themes* folder to learn more about creating your own theme.